Namelocms/SquidSMS/README.md

 ### send(phone_number, carrier, message):
 - Handles the server connection, Gmail connection and message sending
 - all three parameters should be strings
+  - phone_number: no spaces or non-number characters
+  - carrier: must match one in the dictionary
+  - message: anything in string form
 - returns bool
 ### check_phone_number(phone_number):
 - Ensures phone_number formatting is correct